Is Bodybuilding Haram or Halal? (According to Islamic law)

 Conclusion

-However, strength training, which is a component of bodybuilding, is a good form of exercise that can help develop good character virtues and foster healthy social ties.
+But strength training, which is part of bodybuilding, is a great way to exercise.
+It can help build good qualities and make healthy friendships.

 Hi, I'm Dave Moffat the founder and Chief Editor of steroidsourcetalk.com and certified International Personal Trainer and Certified Nutritionist.
 My passion has always been bodybuilding but with 15 years' experience in weight loss programs too, it's hard not to mention all that when you're working at your fitness level fullest (I hope).
 When Im not in the gym or spending time away from my family i often think about what advice would help others achieve theirs goals just like these inspired mine.